Overview

 - As you calm your nervous system and feel safe, you’ll “wake up” and go from reaCtive to Creative.

-- There is no limit as to where you can go.
+- There is no limit to where you can go.

 When responding to real or perceived threats, the blood flow to the brain’s higher centers decreases, and it functions less effectively.
-In fight-or-flight mode, the creativity needed to cope with stress is compromised; you cannot think as clearly; you are asleep.
+In fight-or-flight mode, the creativity needed to cope with stress is compromised; you cannot think as clearly.

-Every living creature has some version of this response.
-Humans have language and call it anxiety.
+Every living creature has a version of this response.
+Humans call it anxiety.
 It is simply an alarm system.
 Because we are on constant alert for danger, we have a baseline level of anxiety and have evolved to avoid it at all costs.
 When we cannot resolve the threat, there is a more intense, addictive reaction called anger.

 Your body’s threat response is automatic and immediate.
 Your thoughts interpret the situation one to ten seconds later.
 As we fight unwanted thoughts, we become entangled with them, and we are our thoughts.
 Then the thoughts become a major source of stress with no apparent escape.
 So, we are in a fight-or-flight state much of the day, which breaks down our bodies and causes chronic mental and physical symptoms, illness, and disease.